 Applies to all contracts for all programmes from February 2021 standard contract.

-Assuming that your report is accepted for publication, it will be published in the relevant programme journal and will bear the following statement:
+Assuming that your manuscript is accepted for publication, it will be published in the relevant programme journal and will bear the following statement:

 'Copyright © 2021 author et al. This work was produced by author et al. under the terms of a commissioning contract issued by the Secretary of State for Health and Social Care.
 This is an Open Access publication distributed under the terms of the Creative Commons Attribution CC-BY 4.0 licence, which permits unrestricted use, distribution, reproduction and adaption in any medium and for any purpose provided that it is properly attributed.